badenh/data-rba-smp/README.md

 ## About
 Corpus of 155 Statements on Monetary Policy from the Reserve Bank of Australia.

+## Source
-Collected from the internet at https://www.rba.gov.au/media-releases/
+The statements were collected from the internet at https://www.rba.gov.au/media-releases/

 ## Date Range
 Earliest SMP in the collection is from 7 Feb 2001, latest SMP in the collection is from 2 June 2020.